top of page

 Over time, many people notice they feel less driven by constant inner pressure, more able to pause, and less harsh towards themselves.

-Counselling with me is open-ended.
+Therapy with me is open-ended.
 There’s no set number of sessions and no block you need to commit to.
 Some people come for a shorter period to work through something specific.
 Others stay longer, using therapy as a space for deeper reflection and ongoing support.
 We’ll regularly check in about how the work feels and what you’re wanting from it.

 • Instagram